Things to be aware of when planning a trip

 - Set up a free email account for use only for this trip.
 Use a password that has not been used previously.
-Once the account has been set up, you can then forward your university email to this account.
+Once the account has been set up, you can then have people email you at your temporary account.

 Other Helpful Information